kontent-ai/kontent-ai-migration-toolkit/README.md

 according to `workflowStep` field.

 You can run `kontent-ai-migration-toolkit` many times over without being worried that identical content items will be created multiple times.
-Same goes for assets if you use `externalId` when migrationg assets over.
+Same goes for assets if you use `externalId` when migrating assets over.

 ## How are assets imported?